ekala-project/eka/ROADMAP.md

 ### Core Atom Format & Publishing

 - [x] **Atom Format:** Implement the core data structure for atoms.
 A detached (from history) reference pointing to only relevant (to the atom) underlying git objects.
-- [x] **Git-Native Publishing:** Atoms are published directly to a git repository, leveraging git's object model for storage and transport.
+- [x] **Git-Native Publishing:** Atoms are published directly to a git repository, leveraging git's object model for storage and transport, as detailed in [ADR #4](adrs/0004-publish-command.md).
   - [x] **Source History Integrity:** All atoms must derive from a common root commit (the first commit in the repository), ensuring a single, verifiable source of truth for an entire project's dependency graph.
 This root commit's hash is used as a global identifier for the atom set.
   - [x] **Cryptographically Secure & Content-Addressed IDs:** Implement unique atom IDs derived from their declared Unicode tags and a key from the repository's root commit.
 This allows for unambiguous, cryptographically secure tracking of atoms across projects and ensures that changing a tag correctly changes the atom's identity.
   - [x] **Temporal Conflict Resolution:** Enforce that no two atoms within the same commit (the same point in history) can share the same tag, preventing namespace collisions.